 Preferably a room with a door would be great to not have as many distractions.
 But if you’re like me, you don’t have that option.

 I highly recommend it’s got to be a decluttered space with only your work related items.

 Get a standing desk!
 They are great.
-I have this one and absolutely love using it when I choose to.

 You can put the standing desk anywhere.
 You can put it on the bar, the kitchen counter or you can put it on just about any table.